f5devcentral/f5-automation-labs/docs/class2/module2/lab3.rst

 Lab |labmodule|\.\ |labnum|\: f5-newman-wrapper Introduction
 ------------------------------------------------------------

-As shown in the previous lab we can manually execute collections and folders using the Postman GUI to achieve some end result on BIG-IP devices.
-While this capability is important in a test/prototyping phase we need to ensure we can execute these manual steps as an automated process.
+As shown in the previous lab, we can manually execute collections and folders using the Postman GUI to achieve end results on BIG-IP devices.
+While this capability is important in a test/prototyping phase, we need to ensure we can execute these manual steps as an automated process.

 To achieve this goal we can use the f5-newman-wrapper tool.
-This tool allows a user to specify a workflow in a JSON formatted file that includes Input Variables, the collections and folders to execute and various output options to provide feedback and run details in a programmatic fashion.
+This tool allows a user to specify a workflow in a JSON formatted file, this includes Input Variables, the collections and folders, and executes various output options to provide feedback and run details in a programmatic fashion.

-The core element of a workflow that can be executed by f5-newman-wrapper is a JSON formatted input file.
+The core element of a workflow that can be executed by f5-newman-wrapper is a ``JSON formatted`` input file.
 In this lab we will introduce the file format.

 Task 1 - Explore the workflow JSON format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^